 Coyote Buttes North (The Wave) and Coyote Buttes South (a different entity altogether) are located within backcountry limits and permits are needed to visit either region.

-We will discuss the how you can enter the lottery for a chance to win a hiking permit for The Wave in this guide.
+The Wave is one of the best hikes in the US and we will discuss the how you can enter the lottery for a chance to win a hiking permit for The Wave in this guide.

 What Is The History of the Wave Lottery and Permit Process?